 This story was featured in our ELECTricity newsletter in April 2014.
 Sign up to receive more success stories from election offices across the country.
 And how is your election office using technology to run excellent elections?
-Tell us about it at firstname.lastname@example.org -- we'd love to share your story!
+Tell us about it by emailing firstname.lastname@example.org -- we'd love to share your story!

 Hardeman County is located in the southwest corner of Tennessee, bordering Mississippi.
 Its county seat is the city of Bolivar.
 The Hardeman County Election Commission serves nearly 14,000 registered voters and manages 13 polling places on Election Day.
 Election staff recruit and trains over 100 poll workers every year.
 Amber Moore is the Administrator of Elections in Hardeman County, and she is also the president of the Tennessee Association of County Election Officials.